Fractal

 3. Transfer your FRA to an EVM-compatible Wallet:

-4. Config Metamask for Fractal Mainnet.
-Check this guide on how to use MetaMask.
-Visit this page for the latest Mainnet Network Info.
+4. Config Metamask for Fractal Mainnet. on how to use MetaMask. for the latest Mainnet Network Info.

 5. Use the Confluence Bridge to convert smart tokens into FRA native tokens